SteveChenDC/travel-map-locations/README.md

 ## Vision:
 I would like to elaborate on the current funtionality of the pin map in order to better utilize myself.
-- allow the user to search for a location and create a location
+- allow the user to search for a location and create a location from a search bar
+- have the address be the closest city utilizing the google places API
 - custom marker images for category of past, present or future